khalil-badal/2023-Spotify-Data-Analysis/README.md

  ```
 ![image](https://github.com/user-attachments/assets/9ac464da-76c2-4be6-bb71-ac90377b664e)
-In the table above we can conlude that music from the 20th century has been streamed the most, from this we can also conclude that music from the 19th century are considered as outliers.
-By observing the distribution of artist count, we can tell that solo artists has been the most dominant followed by duo, and trio which are mostly features and collaborations.
+In the graph above, we can conclude that music from the 20th century have been streamed the most.
+From this, we can also conclude that music from the 19th century are considered outliers.
+By observing the distribution of artist count, we can tell that solo artists have been the most dominant, followed by duos and trios, which are mostly features and collaborations.
 We can conclude that bands with 3 or more members have been outliers.

 ## Top Performers